Adana: Demographics

-Two-thirds of Adana's residents live west of the Seyhan River, where the city was first founded.
-East of the river urban sprawl has been restricted by large institutions such as Çukurova University and the Incirlik Air Base.

 According to Evliya Çelebi, during the 17th century, the town was mostly composed of Turkomans but also included Arabs, Greeks, Armenians, and Jews.

 An Ottoman tax register from 1526 records sixteen Turkish and one Armenian residential area.
 During the 17th century more Armenians and Greeks settled in the city.
-Population growth slowed between 1885 and 1927 because of the Adana Massacre and the Armenian genocide, with earlier numbers only being rebuilt rather than increased by refugees brought in from the Balkans and Crete as part of the Population Exchange of 1923.

 The demographics of the city changed significantly in the 1990s after the massive migration of Kurds, many of them having been forced to leave their villages in the southeast at the peak of the Turkey–PKK conflict.
 The Conos, a tribe of Romani people of Romania, settled in Adana during the Balkan Wars; today they mainly live around the Sinanpaşa neighbourhood.
 Around 8,000 Romani people live in Adana Province.
 There is also a sizeable community of migrants from the Balkans and Caucasia, who settled in Adana before and during the Balkan Wars.

 There were 172,000 Armenians in the Adana area in 1921, just before the Cilicia Evacuation.
 Around 82,000 of them were not sent into exile which explains why they remained in Adana and assimilated into Turkish society.
 Ten thousand to 15,000 of the descendants, who are known as Crypto-Armenians, still practise their Armenian/Christian culture behind closed doors.
 There are also many descendants of the Armenian children given to orphanages or to Muslim families for fostering in 1909 and 1915.
 Altogether, Adana may have the largest number of assimilated Armenians in contemporary Turkey.
 Adana is home to a community of around 2,000 British and Americans serving at NATO's Incirlik Air Base.
 Before 2003, the community numbered up to 22,000 but it declined after many troops were stationed in Iraq.

 As with other cities on the Mediterranean and Aegean coasts, Adana has a strong secularist population.
 Amongst the people of faith, the majority of Turks, most of the Kurds and some of the Arabs are Sunni Muslim.
 Adana is also a stronghold of Alevism, many Alevis having moved to the city from Kahramanmaraş after the Maraş Massacre of 1978.
 Most of the Arabs of Adana are Alawites and often confused with Alevis.
 Alawite Arabs are known locally as Nusayri or Fellah.
-Adana also has a tiny community of Roman Catholics and a few Jewish families.
+Adana also has a small community of Catholic Christians and a few Jewish families.